Skip to content

-marimo makes you more productive when working with dataframes, the most common Python tool for interacting with data.
+marimo makes you more productive when working with dataframes.

 Displaying dataframes

-You can display dataframes directly in the output area of a cell, by including them in the last expression of the cell:
+Display dataframes by including them in the last expression of the cell, just like any other object.

 import pandas as pd